accuhijri/accuhijri.github.io/index.md

 hl = hilal(hijri_year=hijri_year, hijri_month=hijri_month, calculate_maps=calculate_maps, plus_1day=plus_1day)
 ```

 `calculate_hilal_data` function can be used to get hilal data at sunset time on the day of conjunction.
-It's also possible to calculate hilal data for other days after the conjunction.
+It's also possible to calculate hilal data for other days after the conjunction by adjusting `delta_day` input parameter.
 List of available time-zone can be seen [here](https://github.com/accuhijri/ahc/blob/main/ahc/timezones.txt).

 ```ruby
 # location and time-zone